kthadikaran/amazon-webservices/CloudFormation/Readme.md

 # Stacks
 When you use CloudFormation, you manage related resources as a single unit called a stack.
 You create, update, and delete a collection of resources by creating, updating, and deleting stacks.
 All the resources in a stack are defined by the stack's CloudFormation template.
 To create those resources, you create a stack by submitting the template that you created, and CloudFormation provisions all those resources for you.

+# Nested Stacks
+Nested stacks are stacks created as part of other stacks.
+You create a nested stack within another stack by using the AWS::CloudFormation::Stack resource.
+As your infrastructure grows, common patterns can emerge in which you declare the same components in multiple templates.

 # Change sets
 If you need to make changes to the running resources in a stack, you update the stack.
 Before making changes to your resources, you can generate a change set, which is a summary of your proposed changes.
 Change sets allow you to see how your changes might impact your running resources, especially for critical resources, before implementing them

+# Stack Sets

+AWS CloudFormation StackSets extends the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and Regions with a single operation.
+Using an administrator account, you define and manage an AWS CloudFormation template, and use the template as the basis for provisioning stacks into selected target accounts across specified AWS Regions.

 # How does AWS CloudFormation work?